MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/select-analytical-workspace.md

 [!include[banner](../includes/banner.md)]

 ## Analytical Workspaces
 Analytical Workspaces bundled with the application Suite offer users relevant insights into their business data.
-However, there will be cases where it makes sense to replace the standard reports with custom solutions more appropriate for users within your organization.
+However, there will be cases where it makes sense to replace the standard reports with custom solutions designed specifically for users within your organization.

 PowerBI.com provides world-class tooling for producing analytical solutions containing mash-up views with data from external sources.
 With the latest Platform update, power users are able to replace the standard embedded solutions with reports hosted on PowerBI.com.